So, just from the name, you can tell it is no surprise that they are notorious and famous for being quite aggressive towards other fish.

 I just want to make this very clear from the very beginning.
 No, two betta fish should not live together.

-If you think, because two betta fish are alike especially with environment requirements and food, they will best live together.
+If you think, because two betta fish are alike especially with environmental requirements and food, they will best live together.
 That is not true, especially when talking about two male betta fish.

 Betta fish are very territorial.
 Besides the fact that the two male betta fish will end up fighting and hurt each other, just the fact that they are sharing the same space will stress them out greatly.
 And a stressed beta is more likely to fight with its stressor.